Nancy9ice/MCP-Unstructured-API-Hackathon/README.md

 Now I'll get into the details on how to set this up.

+## Prerequisites
+- Have Python installed

+- Google Cloud Service Account key: You need this to connect to your Google drive that contains the invoice pdfs.
+You can follow the guide by Unstructured [here](https://youtu.be/ZiRD7hC-wh8?si=K3RLi9BF2S9-Tq2W) on how to set it up

+- MongoDB Database and Collection: You need this to host the transformed unstructured data that's now in a semi-structured format.
+You can follow the guide [here](https://youtu.be/g6qDfbg808M?si=muQnsCuoZcYwB5r4) to set it up.

+- Unstructured API Key: You need the API key to access the functionalities of Unstructured API.
+Follow this [guide](https://youtu.be/FucugLkYB6M?si=Q1TURP3RTdUe3g5S) to set it up

+- Claude Desktop: This is where you can access the MCP server so download it [here](https://claude.ai/download)

 ## Setting up Your Environment

 1. Clone the repository